For further information, please visit the ESOR website or contact firstname.lastname@example.org.

-The increasing awareness of the required expertise in chest radiology has led the European Society of Cardiovascular Radiology (ESCR), supported by the European Society of Radiology (ESR) and the European School of Radiology (ESOR), to take the initiative in establishing an exchange programme for fellowships and a dedicated subspecialty training in thoracic radiology.
+The need to sufficiently qualify further young radiologists to render confident diagnosis in cardiovascular radiology using multi-detector CT and MRI studies, led the European Society of Radiology (ESR) and the European Society of Cardiovascular Radiology (ESCR) to take the initiative in establishing an exchange programme for fellowships or subspecialisation training in cardiovascular radiology.

 Number of available places

 1. The programme applies to radiologists within the first three years after certification, who desire to become subspecialist radiologists.

 2. Basic knowledge of current clinical practice in radiology with regard to CT and MRI.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment is essential.
 Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines, which has been achieved through clinical experience and training prior to entering the fellowship.
-Clinical experience in respiratory medicine, pneumology, pulmonary oncology, thoracic surgery, or anaesthesiology would be a benefit.
+Clinical experience in cardiology, angiology or cardiovascular surgery is advantageous.

 3. Applicants must be proficient in English.